A scenic 9 km journey that takes you from Sandy Beach along the Elbow River to its confluence with the Bow.

 Fort Calgary

-The history of this area is a nuanced story.
+The history of this area is a nuanced story, marking a turning point in the region’s development.
 Fort Calgary was established on the west side of the Elbow River in 1875.
-It was a base for the North-West Mounted Police to prepare the area for settlement after the confederation of Canada.

 A replica of the two-storey barracks was completed beside the wooden frame of the original fort in 2000.
 There is an interpretive centre with exhibits and educational programming providing insights into Indigenous cultures.
 The site also hosts other events, concerts and celebrations.

-EAST VILLAGE
+EAST VILLAGE & RiverWalk

 LEGACY TRAIL

 This space reflects how the local culture developed through its connection to the land.
-The Fairgrounds were renamed Stampede Park in 1901, adding new pavilions, plus a parade and rodeo in 1908.
+The Fairgrounds were renamed Stampede Park in 1901.
+Adding new pavilions, plus a parade and rodeo in 1908.

 The Calgary Stampede has evolved into The Greatest Outdoor Show on Earth.
 Welcoming millions of visitors to the city to celebrate Western heritage, culture and community spirit.

-At the end of ENMAX Park is a bridge to explore the iconic Saddledome and Stampede Park.
-The plan to create a Culture & Entertainment District anchored by the new $1.22 billion Scotia Place will transform Victoria and Stampede Parks.
-The Saddledome appears destined for extinction in this evolving landscape.
-Explore this destination at Evolution of Stampede Park | Saddledome.
+At the end of ENMAX Park is a bridge you can cross to explore the iconic Saddledome, Public art, BMO Event Centre and Stampede Park.
+You can track the progress of the future Culture & Entertainment District, anchored by the new $1.22 billion Scotia Place.
+Read more in our guide on this destination: Evolution of Stampede Park | Saddledome.

 Follow the pathway along the east side of the river around Stampede Park to the South Entrance.
 Across the street is another destination – Reader Rock Garden.